-How did a great-nephew of George Washington come to be buried in a virtually forgotten graveyard far from the family's Potomac Valley plantations?
+How did a great-nephew of George Washington come to be buried in a virtually forgotten graveyard in the Kanawha Valley near Winfield, West Virginia—more than 400 miles from the family's Potomac Valley plantations?

-Kanawha Valley historian and environmental geographer Alex Cole says both the cemetery's elusive past and reasons as to why the landmark is not better known are mysteries he hopes others can help reveal.
+Historian and environmental geographer Alex Cole says that the cemetery's elusive past and the reasons as to why the landmark is not better known are mysteries he hopes others can help reveal.